Parvati Shallow

-Parvati Shallow (/'pɑːrvətiː/ PARV-ə-tee; born September 21, 1982) is an American television personality, best known for competing on multiple seasons of the reality game show Survivor and being a two-time Survivor winner - first winning Survivor: Micronesia — Fans vs. Favorites in 2008, and then while representing the USA on Australia V The World season of Australian Survivor in 2025.
-She first appeared on Survivor: Cook Islands 2006, in which she placed sixth, and also participated in Survivor: Heroes vs. Villains in 2010, placing 2nd and on Survivor: Winners at War in 2020, in which she placed 15th.
+Parvati Shallow (/'pɑːrvətiː/ PARV-ə-tee; born September 21, 1982) is an American television personality, best known for competing on multiple seasons of the reality game show Survivor and being a two-time Survivor winner—first winning Survivor: Micronesia–Fans vs. Favorites in 2008, and then while representing the USA on the Australia V The World season of Australian Survivor in 2025.
+She first appeared on Survivor: Cook Islands 2006, in which she placed 6th, and also participated in Survivor: Heroes vs. Villains in 2010, placing 2nd and on Survivor: Winners at War in 2020, in which she placed 15th.

 Shallow gained the nickname "Black Widow" due to her strategic gameplay on Survivor, particularly using her sociability and flirtation to gain allies and subtly control the game.
 The nickname followed her to other reality show appearances, including The Traitors 2 and Deal or No Deal Island 2.
 Beyond embracing it for television, Shallow has used the moniker in her role as a life coach—notably in her course How Villains are Made, which focuses on personal empowerment topics.
 She is also the author of Nice Girls Don't Win, which is both a book and a podcast.

 Early life

 Shallow was born on September 21, 1982, in Vero Beach, Florida.
-She has three siblings and her family moved to Marietta, Georgia when she was 11 years old.
 She was raised in a "hippie" commune that practiced Hinduism.
 Shallow explained that, as a result, her name (Parvati) is Hindu.
+She later described the commune as "high-control" and a "cult," and revealed that it was the Kashi Ashram in Sebastian, Florida, led by Ma Jaya (born Joyce Green).
+She also revealed that Green is the one that named her Parvati, as she named all children born into the commune.

-Shallow graduated from Sprayberry High School and attended the University of Georgia where she was a member of the Alpha Omicron Pi sorority and received a Bachelor of Journalism (ABJ) degree.
+Shallow and her three siblings moved to Marietta, Georgia when she was 11 years old, where she graduated from Sprayberry High School.
+She later attended the University of Georgia where she was a member of the Alpha Omicron Pi sorority and received a Bachelor of Journalism (ABJ) degree.

+In 2003, Shallow auditioned for the MTV reality series The Real World but was not cast.

 Shallow began competing in boxing in 2004.
 She and some fellow boxers created a non-profit organization titled "Knockouts for Girls", a charity that provides scholarships and boxing lessons for underprivileged girls.

+Prior to appearing on Survivor, Shallow relocated from Georgia to West Hollywood, California.